FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/publisher.md

 The Publisher column MUST be present in the billing data.
 This column MUST be of type String and MUST NOT contain null values.

-See [Appendix: Origination of cost data](#originationofcostdata) section for examples of [Provider](#provider), Publisher and [Invoice Issuer](#invoiceissuer) values that can be used for various purchasing scenarios.
+See [Appendix: Origination of cost data](#originationofcostdata) section for examples of [Provider](#provider), Publisher and [InvoiceIssuer](#invoiceissuer) values that can be used for various purchasing scenarios.

 ## Column ID